redis-developer/agents-redis-lang-graph-workshop/Readme.md

 From the project root run:

-`python oregon_trail.py` to see if everything runs
+`python oregon_trail.py` to see if everything runs.

+Note: The expected behavior is you will see some logs and fail on the first question.

 ## Scenario 1: Name of the Wagon Leader.